gar1t/gage-save/tests/lib-python-util.md

     >>> python_util.listen_function(howdy, "say", say_again)

-In this final test we'll just call the function directoy from our module without reimporting it.
+In this final test we'll just call the function directory from our module without reimporting it.

     >>> howdy.say("Bye!")